FALSENESS IN PIANO STRINGS

 In grands, where the whole arrangement is turned around the other way, falseness is more prevalent in the right-hand strings which, again, have the longest top-stringing.

-When I was collecting data about the rate of the false beats, I noticed that, as a very rough rule of thumb, the maximum frequency of the beat would be somewhere in the order of 1% of the frequency of the note: If Middle A vibrates at 220 Hz, it could only have a very slow beat, perhaps a couple of beats per second.
+When I was collecting data about the rate of the false beats, I noticed that, as a very rough rule of thumb, the maximum frequency of the beat would be roughly in the order of 1% of the frequency of the note: If Middle A vibrates at 220 Hz, it could only have a very slow beat, perhaps a couple of beats per second.

 On the other hand, Top A, with a frequency of 3520, could sometimes produce a tremendously fast beat, perhaps more than 30 Hz, so fast that it was difficult to recognise it as such, and it almost became a note in itself, a sort of “sub-harmonic”.
 But if the false beat’s frequency varies so much from string to string on one note, how could it have any relationship to the frequency?
 Was there some hidden factor?